Sacred tree: Korea

 In Korea, species such as Zelkova serrata, Pinus koraiensis, and Ginkgo biloba, have been considered a symbol of protection for villages since ancient times, and can still be found planted at central points in cities, towns and villages around the country.
 The trees, referred to as dangsan namu (god tree) often stand next to small pavilions, serving both as shaded informal gathering points, and spaces for traditional rituals and ceremonies involving prayer and offerings to the tree.
 The oldest of these trees are estimated to be in excess of 1,000 years in age, and are protected as natural monuments by Korean law.

 In 2013, the Korea Forest Research Institute announced a project to clone the sacred zelkova, pine, and ginkgo trees that are identified as natural monuments, so their lineage will not be lost in case of disaster or death due to age.

 Philippines

-Bathala, the indigenous religious beliefs of the Philippines practiced in pre-colonial Philippines, is a mix of Hindu-Buddhist and native belief in spirits such as anitos.
+Indigenous Philippine folk religions practiced in pre-colonial Philippines, are a group of similar indigenous faiths which centers on the community, nature, and the spirits, ancestors, and deities, collectively called anito.
 Indigenous Philippine shrines and sacred grounds host the sacred trees.

+United States

+Giant sequoias, the most massive trees on earth, are viewed as sacred symbols in America.
+Promoted by John Muir using biblical language after their discovery in the 19th century, these trees helped inspire the creation of the national park system.
+The General Grant Tree was named the nations' christmas tree by Calvin Coolidge and later declared a national shrine by Dwight Eisenhower.
+It the only living national shrine in the United States.